-The issue appears on the international agenda mainly whenever it is seen as an obstacle to a bigger international issue such as when Turkey was at critical juncture with the EU regarding the start of the accession negotiations during the first half decade of 2000s.
-Today, Cyprus issue is also in the international agenda simply because it has been blocking or impeding bigger issues beyond Cyprus, such as Turkey's EU accession and a meaningful institutional cooperation between the EU and NATO.
+The issue appears on the international agenda mainly whenever it is seen as an obstacle to a bigger international issue.
+Today, Cyprus issue is in the international agenda simply

-It is precisely these external factors combined with the mood in the current peace negotiations which suggest that the Cyprus problem is nearing an end game or at least a departure from a federation - known as an established UN parameter for a solution - towards alternative solution models.
+It is precisely these external factors combined with the mood in the current peace negotiations, which suggest that the Cyprus problem is nearing an end game or at least a departure from a federation - known as an established UN parameter for a solution - towards alternative solution models.

 In this paper, I attempt to compare the common state and the common future - at least on paper - that the two leaders have been trying to create in the peace negotiations with what the public opinion on both sides view as acceptable and tolerable.
-Based on the analyses of the problems or rather gaps - both on the leaders level negotiations and the gap between the public opinion of the two sides, I identify the main obstacles in front of a comprehensive solution to the Cyprus conflict.
+In other words, first I evaluate the progress made by the two leaders in the peace negotiations as to how far they are from finalizing a comprehensive peace plan.
+Then, I assess where the public opinion on both sides of the UN divide stand vis a vis a comprehensive solution to the Cyprus problem.
+Based on the analyses of the problems or rather gaps - both on the leaders level negotiations and the gap between the public opinion of the two sides, I identify the main obstacles confronting a comprehensive solution to the Cyprus conflict.
 Finally, based on the overall analysis I speculate on future scenarios and propose recommendations that can help bring the conflict to a comprehensive settlement.